in-silico/judge-bot/README.md

 **Test cases**: each test case needs files **\*.in** and **\*.out** respectively input file and expected output file, where **'\*'** is the test case name.

 **Checker**: is a file in C++ used to check the contestant output, here you can include the logic for special judge.
 This file receives three parameters, the names of files for input file, correct output and contestant output.
+The exit code of this file is the verdict, 0 means Accepted and other code means Wrong Answer.

 **Note**: This file is MANDATORY and must be placed in directory **volumen**, the name of this file is passed in **checker** field of data.json, including extension **.cpp**